 I only started astrophotography in late 2020, but I can say I really *like* this hobby.
 Yes, some of it is because of its still freshness to me.
 But a lot of it is because it is not easy.
 It takes a non-trivial combination of knowledge, patience, intellectual curiosity, and financial resources to pull it off.
-Yes, this may sound elitist, and it probably is, but that doesn't make it not factual: very few people are capable of taking recognizable pictures of these objects in deep space thousands of light years away from us.
+Yes, this may sound elitist, and it probably is, but that doesn't make it false: few people relatively speaking are capable of taking decent pictures of these objects in deep space thousands of light years away from us.

 In this page, I am going to overview my process.
 This starts with my image capture, then image pre-processing, and finally with image post-processing.
 I fully expect things to change as I go along so consider this a snapshot of my current state rather a running log of everything I have ever done.

 I don't have any one particular reason for writing this down.
 One reason is that I tend to figure out whether I understand something by writing it down.
 Another is that finding other people's notes was tremendously helpful to me when I was starting, so maybe some other newbie might find this useful.
 And yet another reason is that this hobby is filled with lots of time when one cannot be imaging due to weather or other reasons, and this is a better time filler than TV.
 Reasons aside, this is how I personally go about getting the astrophotos you might have seen posted.